Dr. A G Abubaker (Al-Maktoum College of Higher Education)

 Paul Ariese (Amsterdam University of the Arts)

-Paul Ariese is researcher and senior lecturer Exhibition Development at the Reinwardt Academy for Cultural Heritage.
+Paul Ariese is a researcher and senior lecturer in Religious Heritage at the Reinwardt Academy (Amsterdam University of the Arts)

-Dr. Skender Asani is the director of the Institute for Cultural and Spiritual Heritage of Albanians in Macedonia, since 2014.
+Dr. Skender Asani is the director of the Center for Spiritual and Cultural Heritage of Albanians in Macedonia, since 2014.
 He is also the co-founder and President of the NGO Acta Non Verba, an NGO with a mission to improve society and promote civil society and local communities.
 The NGO also works to strengthen interethnic and interreligious relations; promote health care and protect the rights of women, children, minorities; encourage ethical and moral values; promote development and environmental protection; promote development of sports and recreational activities; protect cultural heritage of the communities in the Republic Macedonia; and combat anti-Semitism, Islamophobia, xenophobia, racism and hate speech.
 Asani has been project coordinator for the project “Dealing with the past – History and politics,” supported by the United States Department of State – Bureau of Educational and Cultural Affairs, and a participant in the research trip for the project “Civil Courage in Difficult Times.”
-With the Institute and NGO’s, Dr. Asani has helped to organize projects including a book promotion in Skopje of the memoirs of Mimi Kahmi Ergas-Faraggi, My life under the Nazi Occupation, and in Scadar, Macedonia, Participating in The Beit Project, a European and Mediterranean project promoting social cohesion..
+With the Institute and NGO’s, Dr. Asani has helped to organize projects including a book promotion in Skopje of the memoirs of Mimi Kahmi Ergas-Faraggi, My life under the Nazi Occupation, and in Scadar, Macedonia, Participating in The Beit Project, a European and Mediterranean project promoting social cohesion.

 Doron Avraham (Bar Ilan)